liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-customized-profile-pages.md

 In the source environment, viewing a user's profile is managed by a page hosted in the My Site Host named Person.aspx.
 For example, selecting a colleague's name in a document library or from their Microsoft OneDrive takes you to the person.aspx page to view the user's profile.

 After migration to the target environment, the profile experience is managed by the Delve service.
 There's currently a limitation in that the Delve profile page can't be modified.
-This scan report shows you any customizations that have been made to the Person.aspx page in the source environment.
+This scan report shows you any customizations made to the Person.aspx page in the source environment.
 This data can be used to understand any impact with the move to the target environment regarding the profile experience.

 To learn more, see: [How can I find people and information in Microsoft Delve?](https://support.office.com/article/5b8bffdd-a50a-430a-8570-09b39481887c).